erimcg/Using-D3js/01_02_modifying_elements.md

 ## Chaining Method Calls

-Each of these above methods, and many others, return a `d3.selection` object.
+Many of the methods above return a `d3.selection` object.
 Since we call these methods on a `selection` object and they also return a `selection` object, we can *chain* multiple `selection` method calls together in a single statement.
 So, rather than writing something like this:

 <pre>
 let sel = d3.selectAll("circle");